graph LR

 Here is the punchline: The estimate you get is a mix of the truth that you seek plus a bias term.
 And this bias term is the product of two things:

-As a product, the bias will be zero only if either of the two terms is zero.
-So this formula reveals exactly why we got fooled.
-Omitted Variable Bias (OVB) doesn’t appear just because we forgot a variable.
-It strikes only if the omitted variable is related to both the outcome (“Total Spent”) and the treatment (“Recommendations”).
+Because the bias is a product, it equals zero if either term is zero.
+Omitted Variable Bias (OVB) does not arise merely because a variable is missing; the omitted variable must be related to both the outcome (“Total Spent”) and the treatment (“Recommendations”).

 OVB only occurs when the variable you leave out of your model is related to both the outcome you’re measuring (“total spent”) and the treatment variable you’re studying (“recommendations shown”).
 If the omitted variable only affects one or the other — but not both — then leaving it out won’t bias your estimated effect.

-But attention is needed: as we will see in Chapter 6, there are exceptions to this rule.
-If the covariate is part of the mechanism (what we call a mediator) or an effect of both treatment and outcome (what we call a collider), adding it to the model can actually introduce bias or remove the effect you are trying to measure.12
+This rule has important exceptions, which we cover in Chapter 6.
+If the covariate is part of the mechanism (what we call a mediator) or an effect of both treatment and outcome (what we call a collider), adding it to the model can introduce bias or remove the effect you are trying to measure.12

 2.3 Selection bias: when “who gets what” ruins causal answers